 34th Annual International Symposium on Computational Geometry (SoCG 2018) will take place June 11-14, 2018 in Budapest, Hungary.

-26th Annual Fall Workshop on Computational Geometry (FWCG'16) will take place at the Graduate Center, CUNY, in New York City (THurs-Fri) Oct 27-28, organized by Matt Johnson.
-Abstracts due September 30, 2016 (Extended to Wed, Oct 5).
+26th Annual Fall Workshop on Computational Geometry (FWCG'16) took place at the Graduate Center, CUNY, in New York City (THurs-Fri) Oct 27-28, organized by Matt Johnson.
+Abstracts were due September 30, 2016 (Extended to Wed, Oct 5).

 25th Annual Fall Workshop on Computational Geometry (FWCG'15) took place at the University at

 Buffalo (Oct 23-24, 2015).

 24th Annual Fall Workshop on Computational Geometry (FWCG'14) took place at the University of